 There were 7,342 incidents reported to VAERS in 2011 (the high number is likely due to the greater number of people receiving this vaccine compared to the childhood ones).
 498 of these were serious, or about 6.7%.

 This vaccine contains thimerosal (Flulaval).
 Side effects include fainting, fever, soreness, headache, chills, fatigue, ear ache, nausea, vomiting, altered mental status, death, Guillaine-Barre, and more.

 The flu shot has no demonstrated clinical efficacy in reducing flu infections.
 It is not approved in young children, who are more at risk of complications (than older children).
 The flu is an extremely minor, if annoying illness that causes no serious complications in healthy individuals.
 Keeping one’s vitamin D levels high reduces the risk in actuality and without side effects.
 The risk of complications from the vaccine, especially since it is recommended annually for everyone, is greater than the risk from the disease in almost all cases.
 There appears to be no point whatsoever in taking the flu vaccine.

 This is another interesting crop of diseases.
 Make sure to read the WHO and CDC sites for yourself, as well as checking package inserts.
 There have been recent reports of doctors claiming ingredients like aluminum were “made illegal years ago” when in fact that is not the case.
 Always ask to see the current package inserts and do not accept any vaccination from a doctor who is unable to provide them.

-How do you feel about these three diseases?
+How do you feel about chicken pox, hib, flu and their vaccines?